SILC: Improving Vision Language Pretraining with Self-Distillation: Experiments.

 \section{Experiments.}

-We compare \ours with several image-text pretraining methods on the same test bench and perform extensive experimentation.
-We show that \ours sets a new state of the art on a variety of tasks: zero-shot classification, few-shot classification, retrieval, zero-shot segmentation and open vocabulary segmentation.
+We compare our \ours{} pretraining framework with both CLIP~\cite{clip} and SigLIP~\cite{zhai2023sigmoid} on the same test bench and perform extensive experimentation. \ours{} models based on the CLIP objective are represented by \textbf{\ourclip{}} and the SigLIP versions are represented by \textbf{\oursig{}}.
+We show that \ours{} sets a new state of the art on a variety of tasks: zero-shot classification, few-shot classification, retrieval, zero-shot segmentation and open vocabulary segmentation.
+We further show that \ours{} models also improve other local semantic understanding tasks including open vocabulary detection, captioning and VQA.

-\subsection{Implementation details.}
+\subsection{Implementation Details.}

-We implement our model in jax in the {\tt big\_vision} codebase~\citep{big_vision,big_vision2}, following the contrastive pre-training setups from~\citep{zhai2023sigmoid}, and use the WebLI dataset\citep{pali} for our experiments.
-We utilize two global views cropped between (0.4-1.0) of the original image area and eight local views cropped between (0.05-0.4) of the original image area for the self-distillation loss.
+We implement our model in jax in the {\tt big\_vision} codebase~\citep{big_vision,big_vision2}, following the contrastive pretraining setups from~\citep{zhai2023sigmoid}, and use the WebLI dataset\citep{pali} for our experiments.
+We utilize two global views cropped between $(0.4-1.0)$ of the original image area and eight local views cropped between $(0.05-0.4)$ of the original image area for the self-distillation loss.
 The global views are resized to $(256\times256$) and the local views are resized to $(96\times96$).
-The teacher momentum $\lambda$ is kept fixed at 0.966 and the center update momentum $m$ is kept fixed at 0.9 through the training.
-The teacher temperature $\tau_t$ is fixed at 0.04 and the student temperature $\tau_s$ is fixed at 0.1. $K$ is $65536$.
+The teacher momentum $\lambda$ is kept fixed at $0.966$ and the center update momentum $m$ is kept fixed at $0.9$ through the training.
+The teacher temperature $\tau_t$ is fixed at 0.04 and the student temperature $\tau_s$ is fixed at $0.1$. $K$ is $65536$.
 We resize the original image to $(256\times256$) for the contrastive loss between image-text pairs.
-We additionally use each augmented global view for the contrastive loss with the text.
-However the batch size for negatives is kept the same.
 We trained with a batch size of 16k on Google TPUs.
 We use \textit{example-seen} to represent how many image and text pairs are drawn from the dataset throughout the training.
 We train all baselines in our main comparisons in Table~\ref{tab:baseline} for 20 Billion example-seen on the WebLI dataset~\citep{pali} following ~\cite{zhai2023sigmoid}.
-Our model trained on WebLI is marked as \textbf{\oursp}.
-We use a rsqrt learning scheduler~\cite{scalingvit} with base learning rate of $0.001$ with $50000$ warm up and $50000$ cool down steps.
-We additionally finetune our model using a smaller but cleaner WebLI subset~\citep{pali} for 1 Billion additional example-seen and represent this model as \textbf{\ours}.
-The smaller WebLI subset contains 100 million image-text pairs with finer-grained text filters etc.
+Our models trained on WebLI are marked as \textbf{\oursp{}}.
+We use a rsqrt learning scheduler~\cite{scalingvit} with base learning rate of $0.001$ with $50000$ warm up and $50000$ cooldown steps.
+Additional training details including compute cost are discussed in the supplementary.